Conditioning Protein Generation via Hopfield Pattern Multiplicity: Supplementary Tables and Figures

 \section{Supplementary Tables and Figures}

-Tables~\ref{tab:kunitz-rho}--\ref{tab:forkhead-rho} report selected values from the $\rho$ sweep on each of the five Pfam benchmark families. $f_{\mathrm{eff}}$ is the effective designated fraction computed from the multiplicity vector; $f_{\mathrm{obs}}$ is the hard-decoded marker fraction averaged over 930 generated sequences; $\bar{a}_{\mathrm{des}}$ is the mean softmax attention weight on designated patterns; and $D$ is the mean pairwise diversity.
-Table~\ref{tab:beta-sweep} reports phenotype fraction and diversity as a function of $\beta/\beta^{*}$ for three fixed $\rho$ values on the Kunitz domain.
-Figure~\ref{fig:plddt-tmscore-scatter} shows the joint distribution of ESMFold pLDDT and TM-score for all 250 predicted Kunitz structures: SA-generated sequences cluster tightly in the high-pLDDT, high-TM-score region while HMM-emitted sequences scatter broadly across lower values.
-The entropy curves for the full $\rho$ sweep ($\rho \in \{1, 2, 5, 10, 20, 50, 100, 200, 500, 1000\}$) on the Kunitz family produce a monotonically rightward-shifting family of sigmoid curves with $\beta^{*}(\rho)$ increasing from 4.35 ($\rho=1$) to 9.26 ($\rho=1000$), consistent with $\beta^{*} \propto \log K_{\mathrm{eff}}$ predicted by the mean-field argument in Section~\ref{sec:theory} (Fig.~\ref{fig:phase-transition}).
+Tables~\ref{tab:kunitz-rho}--\ref{tab:conotoxin-rho} report the canonical replicated $\rho$ sweep on the five Pfam benchmark families and $\omega$-conotoxin. $f_{\mathrm{eff}}$ is the effective designated fraction computed from the multiplicity vector; $f_{\mathrm{obs}}$ is the hard-decoded marker fraction averaged across five independent replicates (620 retained samples per replicate); $\bar{a}_{\mathrm{des}}$ is the softmax attention weight summed over the designated patterns and averaged over retained states; and $D$ is the mean pairwise diversity.
+Uncertainties are replicate standard deviations.
+For the five Pfam families, designated sequences are exactly the marker-positive sequences.
+For conotoxin, designation follows curated accession membership, so $f_{\mathrm{eff}}-f_{\mathrm{obs}}$ compares an accession share with a Tyr13 readout and is not a calibration error between like quantities.
+Marker fraction and diversity are reported as a function of $\beta/\beta^{*}$ for three fixed $\rho$ values on the Kunitz domain (Table~\ref{tab:beta-sweep}).
+Across all 250 predicted Kunitz structures, SA-generated sequences cluster tightly in the high-pLDDT, high-TM-score region of the joint ESMFold pLDDT and TM-score distribution while HMM-emitted sequences scatter broadly across lower values (Fig.~\ref{fig:plddt-tmscore-scatter}).
+The entropy curves for the full $\rho$ sweep ($\rho \in \{1, 2, 5, 10, 20, 50, 100, 200, 500, 1000\}$) on the Kunitz family produce a monotonically rightward-shifting family of sigmoid curves with the operating point increasing from 4.35 ($\rho=1$) to 9.26 ($\rho=1000$) (Fig.~\MainRef{fig:phase-transition}).
+We report this displacement without asserting a functional relationship to $K_{\mathrm{eff}}$.